JeremieJalbert1/SDL2_ENGINE/README.md

 ## Acknowledgements

-- Thanks to the creator of the 'How To Make Games' YouTube tutorial series for the knowledge and inspiration to start this project.
+- Thanks to the creator of the 'How To Make Games' YouTube tutorial series for the knowledge to start this project.